SixLabors/docs/articles/imagesharp.drawing/gettingstarted.md

 ## Use Drawing Options

 [`DrawingOptions`](xref:SixLabors.ImageSharp.Drawing.Processing.DrawingOptions) controls the shared drawing state used by the canvas.
-The most common settings are graphics options for blending and antialiasing, shape options for fill behavior, and transforms for vector output.
+It is not a brush, pen, or shape; it is the context used to interpret later commands. `GraphicsOptions` controls edge coverage and pixel composition, `ShapeOptions` controls fill and clip behavior, and `Transform` moves vector output from local coordinates into final canvas coordinates.

+Pass options to `Paint(...)` when the whole callback should use that state.
+Use `Save(options)` and `Restore()` when only part of the drawing should use it.

 ```csharp
 using System.Numerics;